ravi0130/azure-avs-microhack/README.md

 - 3 vMware vSphere Clusters hosted on-premises along with 3 vCenters,
 - 3 AVS solution hosted in Azure regions aligned with the 3 vCenters instances,
-- A jumpbox per hacker deployed in Azure to control a sepcific AVS instance.
+- A jumpbox per user deployed in Azure to control a sepcific AVS instance.

 Each pair of AVS + on-premises cluster is assigned a unique IP range for the jumpbox.
 [IP ranges info](docs/Appendix.md)